IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 3 – Determine the employee benefits/salary framework and/or make associated staffing decisions

-4 - Interview and hire an IETF Executive Director (targeting 1H2019)
+4 - Interview and hire an IETF Executive Director (targeting the first half of 2019)

 5 - Select a chair and other positions as necessary